bairunnn/course-info-spring-2025/README.md

 ## Description

 In this course you will learn how to collect, store, wrangle and display cartographic data in a cloud-based setting.
-You will learn reproducible approaches for pulling spatial data from APIs with emphasis on PostGIS, Airflow, and BigQuery; to wrangle these data in Python and/or JavaScript; and visualize in various platforms including Carto and Metabase.
+You will learn reproducible approaches for pulling spatial data from APIs; wrangling these data with Python and/or JavaScript; storing and transforming these data in PostGIS and BigQuery; and visualizing in various platforms including Carto and Metabase.
 You will build your own APIs and develop your own custom web applications.
 This course is the second in a progression toward building web-based systems using geospatial data, and expands on the Fall course in JavaScript Programming for Planning.

 There will be a strong emphasis on open source tools although we will also strongly rely on proprietary cloud-based infrastructure providers.
 Besides the technologies used in class, we will be using large and sometimes messy data from which we will be deriving insights from how people inhabit, move around in, and affect their environments.
 We will be working with datasets published by a variety of organizations, from the local to the national level, across governments, non-profits, and private corporations.